When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 When Is Pedialyte Safe to Use?

-You should always consult your pediatrician before giving a baby under 1 year Pedialyte.
+However, the golden rule remains: Always consult your pediatrician before giving Pedialyte to a baby under 1 year old.

 In clinical practice, I only recommend using Pedialyte or other oral rehydration fluid during illnesses with excessive fluid loss.
 In most cases, this occurs with gastroenteritis: vomiting with or without diarrhea.